 Within the classroom, the teacher acts as a guide or facilitator.
 She works with children in small groups and individually.
 She is a link between the child, environment, and the hands-on manipulatives.
 The materials are designed to lead the children to learning through discovery.
 The teacher aids in the revealing of concepts and promotes a safe, respectful learning community.

-There are 3 main areas of the Lower Elementary Montessori Curriculum.
+There are 3 main areas of the Ferndale Elementary Montessori Curriculum.
 They are Language, Mathematics, and Culture.
 Culture includes the sciences, history, and geography.
 Children are also taught life skills through practical life work, grace and courtesy lessons, and peace education/conflict resolution.
-Additionally, Roosevelt Primary School offers physical education, art, media/technology, library, and music classes.
+Additionally, Ferndale Upper Elementary School offers physical education, art, media/technology, library, and music classes.
 The arts and technology are also used to aid in further exploration of language, math, and cultural concepts.

 A great emphasis is placed in the importance of reading and writing so that children can use these skills to explore other content areas.
 Language work also focuses on grammar, sentence analysis, word study, handwriting, and writing mechanics.